andrew/ultimate-awesome/README.md

 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
 - [Human-Feedback-awesome](https://github.com/Fhujinwu/Human-Feedback-awesome) - Human-Feedback, RLHF.
 - [awesome-front-end](https://github.com/FivestarsMobi/awesome-front-end) - A curated list of amazingly awesome frontend libraries, resources and shiny things.
+- [awesome-french](https://github.com/gbroques/awesome-french) - A curated repository of resources for learning French. 🇫🇷.
 - [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
 Discover a comprehensive library of free networking resources and courses.
 With our interactive online playground, master the .
 - [awesome-dataviz](https://github.com/hanmag/awesome-dataviz) - A curated list of awesome data visualization demos.
 - [Awesome-BigData](https://github.com/Harshakvarma/Awesome-BigData) - List of awesome Big data applications, tutorials and code samples.